Data Strategy

 Yet despite such investment, many executives still admit that they’re not making the most of the data at their disposal.
 For example, a Deloitte report on the topic suggests that the majority of businesses are not insight-driven.
 At the same time, 67% still lack basic data infrastructure – and continue to work in silos.

-However, returning to the HBR article informs us that the gap between perception and reality is less about technology and more about internal processes and culture.
+However, the gap between perception and reality is less about technology and more about internal processes and culture.
 It also looks at the behaviors that such a gap produces and names the worst offenders:

 • Employees making decisions based on averages and treating customers, suppliers, and other stakeholders as a generic whole